Frankston, Victoria: Hospitals

 Frankston Hospital is a major 340 bed public hospital, and the largest in Frankston and on the Mornington Peninsula, which is a part of the Peninsula Health Care network.
 It is the chief provider of acute secondary and tertiary care for the broader City of Frankston area and the greater Mornington Peninsula region.
 It opened in 1941 at 2 Hastings Road in Frankston, and has been significantly expanded over time.
-Its most recent expansion included a A$81 million emergency department in 2015—which is one of the largest and busiest in Victoria.
+Its most recent expansion included an A$81 million emergency department in 2015—which is one of the largest and busiest in Victoria.
 It is a teaching hospital affiliated with nearby Monash University as well as Deakin University.

 Peninsula Private Hospital is a 166-bed private hospital, and the second largest hospital in Frankston, owned by Australian Unity and a part of the Ramsay Health Care network.
 It provides acute secondary and some tertiary care and also has a number of primary care providers.
 The original hospital opened in 1976 and was located on Cranbourne Road in the Frankston locality of Karingal.
 The current hospital, at 525 McClelland Drive in Karingal, was built in 1999.
 It was expanded with a new intensive care unit in 2012, and a A$55 million emergency department in 2016.
 It is also a teaching hospital.

 Frankston Rehabilitation Hospital is a 69-bed private rehabilitation hospital, and the largest in Frankston and on the Mornington Peninsula, owned by the St John of God Health Care network.
 It is a major provider of specialist physical and neurological rehabilitation care in the broader City of Frankston area and the greater Mornington Peninsula region.
 It opened in 2000 and is located at 255–265 Cranbourne Road in Karingal—the former site of the Peninsula Private Hospital.

 Frankston Private Day Surgery is a 27-bed private outpatient surgery owned by Generation Health Care and a part of the Healthscope and Genesis health care networks.
 It provides surgical and oncological procedures and also has some primary care providers.
 It opened in 2006 and is located at 24–28 Frankston-Flinders Road in Frankston.
 In 2015, Healthscope announced plans to expand the outpatient surgery to an inpatient hospital named Frankston Private Hospital.
 The hospital is to be built in three stages and will have an additional 150 beds.
 The first stage, initially providing an additional 60 beds, will cost A$35 million.